mebeim/aoc/2020/README.md

 PTSD starts to creep in.
 Thankfully it's only day 7, so nothing wild.

 We have a bunch of color-coded bags.
 Each bag of a certain color can hold a specific number of bags of other colors.
-This information is given as inpu in a quite verbose manner, like so:
+This information is given as input in a quite verbose manner, like so:

 ```